Swordfish

-Swordfish (Xiphias gladius), also known as broadbills in some countries, are large, highly migratory predatory fish characterized by a long, flat, pointed bill.
-They are a popular sport fish of the billfish category, though elusive.
+The swordfish (Xiphias gladius), also known as the broadbill in some countries, are large, highly migratory predatory fish characterized by a long, flat, pointed bill.
+They are the sole member of the family Xiphiidae.
+They are a popular sport fish of the billfish category.
 Swordfish are elongated, round-bodied, and lose all teeth and scales by adulthood.
 These fish are found widely in tropical and temperate parts of the Atlantic, Pacific, and Indian Oceans, and can typically be found from near the surface to a depth of 550 m, and exceptionally up to depths of 2,234 m.
 They commonly reach 3 m in length, and the maximum reported is 4.55 m in length and 650 kg in weight.

-They are the sole member of their family, Xiphiidae.

 Taxonomy and etymology

 The swordfish is named after its long pointed, flat bill, which resembles a sword.
 The species name, Xiphias gladius, derives from Greek ξιφίας (xiphias, "swordfish"), itself from ξίφος (xiphos, "sword") and from Latin gladius ("sword").
 This makes it superficially similar to other billfish such as marlin, but upon examination, their physiology is quite different and they are members of different families.